 - Pachymetry uses ultrasound to measure the thickness of the cornea.
 The thickness of the cornea can affect IOP measurement.
 Pachymetry is often done during a tonometry test.
 It can help your doctor know your chance for developing glaucoma.

 - Normal IOP is different from person to person.
-About 40% to 50% of people who have optic nerve damage caused by glaucoma have normal IOP.
-2, 3 In some cases of glaucoma there is damage to the optic nerve even though the eye pressure is never above normal.
+About 40% of people who have optic nerve damage caused by glaucoma have normal IOP.footnote 2 In some cases of glaucoma there is damage to the optic nerve even though the eye pressure is never above normal.

 - Chang DF (2011).
 Ophthalmologic examination.
 In P Riordan-Eva, ET Cunningham, eds., Vaughan and Asbury's General Ophthalmology, 18th ed., pp. 27–57.
 New York: McGraw-Hill.

 - Dielemans I, et al. (1994).
 The prevalence of primary open-angle glaucoma in a population-based study in the Netherlands: The Rotterdam Study.
 Ophthalmology, 101(11): 1851–1855.
 DOI: http://dx.doi.org/10.1016/S0161-6420(94)31090-6.
 Accessed June 14, 2016.

 - Chernecky CC, Berger BJ (2008).
 Laboratory Tests and Diagnostic Procedures, 5th ed.
 St. Louis: Saunders.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine

 E. Gregory Thompson, MD - Internal Medicine